 Fish Hoek Dream Center Provides Kids with Education Reinforcement

-The ER Dream Center provides a safe early and primary learning environment for children at risk for falling behind academically.
+The Dream Center provides a safe early and primary learning environment for children at risk for falling behind academically.
 ER staff members discovered why kids were falling behind.
 They noticed the children responded with blank stares when asked, “What do you want to be when you grow up?”.

 Children who live in survival mode are unable to see beyond their current circumstances, much less their futures.
 They can only focus on today.
 They are unable to dream of being anything.
 The Dream Center name came from a desire to help children learn to dream big dreams.
 Learning to dream big dreams includes helping them succeed, giving them opportunities to recognize their God-given gifts and teaching them that as God’s children they are special and loved.